-Before you start mercaptopurine, we will take a blood test called TPMT.
-This measures the enzyme in your body responsible for breaking down mercaptopurine.
-You will have had this test if you have already tried azathioprine which is broken down in the same way.
-It is known that some people have lower levels of TPMT than others, while some people have none at all.
-If you have a low level, you will need a lower dose of mercaptopurine to reduce the risk of side effects.
-If you have no TPMT you should not take mercaptopurine (or azathioprine).
+Before you start azathioprine, we will take a blood test called TPMT.
+This measures the enzyme in your body responsible for breaking down azathioprine.
+It is known that some people have lower levels of TPMT than others, while some people have none.
+If you have a low level, you will need a lower dose of azathioprine to reduce the risk of side effects.
+If you have no TPMT you should not take azathioprine.

-Due to the effects on your bloods it is important that you have regular blood tests to check for early signs of any changes.
+It is important that you have regular blood tests to check for early signs of changes in the blood.
 It is recommended that this is done every 2 weeks for the first month then at 1 monthly intervals for 3-months and then at 3-monthly intervals.